This cajeta recipe is an easy caramel sauce made with goat milk that’s traditional in Mexico and has a rich, complex flavor much like dulce de leche.

 Got goat milk?
-If not, no worries.
-Traditionally cajeta is made with goat milk, although we also tried making it with cow milk and we have to concede, it was darn good.
-Uh, just don’t try this with soy milk.
+If yes, good.
+Cajeta is traditionally made with goat milk, although we also made it with cow milk and it was still obscenely indulgent, ridiculously easy, and just gosh darn good.
+Just don’t try this with soy milk.
 Or almond milk.
-Or the like.
+Or any other nondairy milk.
 Trust us.

 - Quick Glance